Week 1 Getting Ready for Submission

 You’re a Pub Subber when you submit one or more of your quality works on the third Friday of the month (or any other day of the month) to critique groups, editors, agents, or contests.
 You believe that submitting work often leads to publication.

-I invite you to join the Pub Subbers Yahoo group to post successes, receive encouragement when you receive a no, ask for advice or help, etc. The group has automated reminders for the weekly steps to get your work ready for submission.
+I invite you to join the Pub Subbers Yahoo group to post successes, receive encouragement when you receive a no, ask for advice, etc. The group has automated reminders for the weekly steps to get your work ready for submission.
 Join by sending an email to me at email@example.com with your first and last name and why you’d like to be a Pub Subber.
 Then I’ll send you an invitation!
 Fun, fun, fun!

 Thank you for reading my blog.
 Leave a comment, please.
 I love reading about you.